 The plumbing float valve is a simple mechanical liquid level controller.
 Afloat after detecting the changes of elevation in the liquid free surface opens or closes a valve accordingly.
 Small float valves are hugely used in domestic water systems.
 The float valve maintains the level in the cold water header tank which regulated the pressure of the hot water system.
 In toiler cisterns, a much smaller float valve is fitted to measure the flush water.

-The float ball inside a toilet tank attaches to ballcock, by way of a thin, horizontal arm.
-The ballcock is the valve that allows water back into the tank after the toilet flushes.
-The float ball does as its name implies and floats on the surface of the tank water when the toilet remains unused.
-When the toilet handle is pressed and the water drops from the tank into the bowl, the float ball drops along with the water level, which signals the ballcock to allow more water into the tank.
-As the water level rises again, the float ball rises with it until it reaches a certain height and signals the ballcock to shut off.
+Inside a toilet tank, the float ball gets attached to the ballcock, with the help of a horizontal, thin arm.
+The valve which allows the water back inside the tank after the flushing of the toilet is known as the ballcock.
+As the name implies, the float ball floats on the surface of the tank water when the toilet is not in use.
+Just when the handle of the toilet is pressed and the water from the tank drops into the bowl, along with the water level, the float ball drops which signal the ballcock for allowing more water inside the tank.
+With the rise of water level again, the float ball also rises until it reaches a certain height and asks the ballcock to shut off.